No fillers, nasty chemicals or label tricks.

 Algae is a super food and a great source of protein, fatty acids, antioxidants, vitamins, minerals and fibre.

 Oats have a whole host of micronutrients including manganese, selenium, vitamin B1, vitamin E, iron, zinc, magnesium and phosphorus.
-They are also a great source of healthy dietary fibres and low glycaemic index carbohydrates: They help to curb blood sugar spikes and promotes healthy hearts.
+They are also a great source of healthy dietary fibres and low glycaemic index carbohydrates so they may help to curb blood sugar spikes.

 It is easy to mix up potatoes which are mainly a source of starch with potato protein which is an excellent source (72%) of highly digestible protein for your dog.
-It helps to support strong muscles, a healthy immune system and it's great for dogs with allergies!
+It helps to support strong muscles, a healthy immune system and it's great for dogs with allergies (since potato protein is not a recognised allergen for dogs)!

 Peas are rich in iron and calcium, and high in fibre.
 Pea protein is highly digestible in dogs and contains many of the amino acids needed for healthy body functions.
 It is also rich in lysine and iron which help to promote a healthy immune system and muscle growth.